 Austin’s Innovation District connects the innovators who are designing, shaping and funding the most promising solutions that address unmet needs.
 They collaborate with strategic community and industry partners to identify, develop and execute viable commercialization plans.Learn More⟶

 Nationally recognized companies such as Google, Facebook and Indeed have continued to locate downtown, choosing to pay a premium to gain unfettered access to one of the nation’s best talent pools — and to offer employees the unique perk of working downtown.
 Several "Smart City" efforts continue to spring up in Austin as many start-ups, venture capitalist firms, research and patent technologies have a presence downtown.

 Army Futures Command

-The U.S. Army selected Austin as the place they plan to lead the charge on innovation with its Army Futures Command.
-This unit will modernize the way the Army does business by creating a space of endless possibilities to explore, develop, and test new methods, organizations, and technologies.Learn More⟶
+The U.S. Army selected Austin as the place where they will lead the charge on innovation through its Army Futures Command.
+This unit will modernize the way the Army does business by creating a place to explore, develop, and test new methods, organizations, and technologies.Visit Website⟶